Carolina Thread Trail

-Catawba Lands Conservancy is the lead agency for the Carolina Thread Trail, a regional network of trails, blueways and conservation corridors that will ultimately link more than 2.3 million citizens in North and South Carolina.
+One of Catawba Lands Conservancy’s major projects is the Carolina Thread Trail, a regional network of trails, blueways and conservation corridors that will ultimately link more than 2.3 million citizens in North and South Carolina.

-Currently, over 250 miles of Thread Trail are open to the public in North and South Carolina with 14 active corridors under development.
-CLC works in partnership with Foundation For The Carolinas and many local partners on this initiative.
+Currently, over 360 miles of Thread Trail are open to the public in North and South Carolina with 14 active corridors under development.
+The Conservancy works in partnership with Foundation For The Carolinas and many local partners on this initiative.

 Carolina Thread Trail Quick Facts